 While living with roommates has its perks, there comes a time when you may want to set out on your own.
-If you’re ready to give solo-living a try, you’ve got two options: a studio or a one-bedroom apartment.
+If you’re ready to give solo-living a try in Chicago, you’ve got two options: a studio or a one-bedroom apartment.
 So, how do you decide which one is right for you?
 There are pros and cons to each choice, and asking yourself some questions can help you determine the right fit.
-Consider the following when it comes time to decide between a studio vs. one-bedroom apartment.
+Consider the following when it comes time to decide between a studio vs. one-bedroom apartment as you search for apartments in Chicago.
 These questions will help you make the right decision before signing a new lease.

 One of the main reasons people choose a studio vs. one-bedroom apartment is the cost.
-Studios comprise a single room, meaning your bedroom, kitchen, and living room are all in one shared space.
+Studio apartments comprise a single room – meaning your bedroom, kitchen, and living room are all in one shared space.
 Some studios feature separate walls or nooks that divide the kitchen, and all studios will include a private space for the bathroom area.
 As a result, studio apartments tend to be cheaper than one-bedroom apartments, which are typically larger because they include a separate bedroom, living room and kitchen spaces.

 Do You Mind Cleaning?